 There are several ways to reward your existing customers and show that you really care about them and value their involvement with your company.

-And your blog is a great place to achieve all these things.
+And your eCommerce blog is a great place to achieve all these things.

-Yet another way of engaging readers on your blog is by asking questions.
+Yet another way of engaging readers on your eCommerce Blog is by asking questions.